crownstone/website/23-research.md

 be accomplished much easier by just flipping a light switch.
 No, we want that your home responds to your presence without you having to do anything!

-For that we develop artificial intelligence (AI) which partly resides on a smartphone, partly on the Crownstones, and partly in the cloud.
+For that we develop **resource-constrained artificial intelligence** (AI) which resides on the embedded chips on the Crownstones themselves - plus taking into consideration bandwidth and latency - on the smartphones, and in the cloud.
 If you just have bought a Crownstone system, one of the first interactions with the AI is to give it a name (see the screenshot at the right).
-This is all cool, but what's the type of AI that we are developing?
+This is all cool, but what are the capabilities of the AI that we are developing?
 There are multiple research directions:

 1. In-network localization.